-Additional accumulation accounts for Defined Benefit members and Accumulation members' benefits (e.g. rollover, voluntary member contribution, etc.) have been added to the past membership liability at their face value and accounts such as the surcharge and/or family law liability account have been deducted.
+Additional accumulation accounts for Defined Benefit members and Accumulation members' (including Late retirees) benefits (e.g. rollover, voluntary member contribution, etc.) have been added to the past membership liability at their face value and accounts such as the surcharge and/or family law liability account have been deducted.